ImperialCollegeLondon/ReactiveTransportAnalyser/README.md

   - Label 1: Rock

 **Note:** If Avizo is used, the 'Exterior' material is alway Label 0 and is everything that isn't segmented into another material.
-So we need to segment every thin except the pore space so that it would be the only thing in the 'Exterior' material and have the  Label 0.
+So everything needs to be segmented except the pore space so that it would be the only thing in the 'Exterior' material and have the  Label 0.

 **(See Screenshot 1)**